Totally $\Delta$-modular IPs with two non-zeros in most rows

-Note that this implies that the maximal degree of $T$ is bounded from above by $f_{\ref{thm_struct}}(r)/2$.
+Note that this implies that the maximum degree of $T$ is bounded from above by $f_{\ref{thm_struct}}(r)/2$.
 We further remark that all steps in the proof of~\cite[Lemma~3.1]{Din17} are constructive, so one can find the above decomposition in polynomial time.

-In \cite{Din17}, the concrete order of $f_{\ref{thm_struct}}(r)$ is shown to be in $O(s(r)^2)$, where $s(r)$ denotes the minimal number such that every connected graph excluding a $K_{1,r}$-minor is a subdivision of a graph on $s(r)$ vertices.
+In the proof of \cite[Lemma~3.1]{Din17}, the concrete order of $f_{\ref{thm_struct}}(r)$ is shown to be in $O(s(r)^2)$, where $s(r)$ denotes the minimal number such that every connected graph excluding a $K_{1,r}$-minor is a subdivision of a graph on $s(r)$ vertices.

 \begin{lemma} Let $r\in\N$, and $G$ be a connected graph without $K_{1,r}$-minor.
 There exists a function $s_{\ref{lemma_K1r}}(r)\in O(r)$, such that $G$ is a subdivision of a graph on at most $s_{\ref{lemma_K1r}}(r)$ vertices. \end{lemma} \begin{proof} Fix $r\in\N$, and let $G$ be a connected graph without $K_{1,r}$-minor.
 Then $G$ does not contain a tree with more than $r$ leaves as a subgraph.